witoong623/movie-recommender-system/README.md

 Run `pip install -r requirements.txt` to install packages.
 Use `fastapi dev api/main.py` command to start development server.

 ### Running tests
 Run `pytest tests` to run all tests.
+Tests including testing recommender and test REST API.

 ## Running REST API server in docker (recommend for trying API)
 API server is dockerized and can be run using the following docker compose command: `docker compose -f docker/docker-compose.yaml up -d`.